Alex Spies

 About

 I'm a Research Scientist at FAR.AI, working on improving the safety of frontier models.
-I recently completed my PhD in Computer Science at Imperial College London, focused on the interpretability of neural networks: engineering structure directly into learned representations, and reverse-engineering emergent structure in unconstrained models.
+I recently completed my PhD in Computer Science at Imperial College London, supervised by Alessandra Russo and Murray Shanahan, focused on the interpretability of neural networks: engineering structure directly into learned representations, and reverse-engineering emergent structure in unconstrained models.

 At FAR.AI I develop methods for detecting and mitigating misaligned behaviour, particularly deception, in frontier models at scale.
 More broadly my research interests span mechanistic interpretability, neurosymbolic methods, and AI safety: I've previously used tools like sparse autoencoders, activation patching, and causal interventions to reverse-engineer the internal computations of transformers, and worked on making neural networks more inherently interpretable.
 Alongside my PhD I worked as a Research Engineer at Epic Games, finetuning models on a low-resource language and scaling the deployment infrastructure for production LLM systems.
 I also previously co-led the UnSearch Research Team, working towards understanding search in transformer-based models.